Adrien-Kahn/BlazingHell/README.md

 ### `DataCollectionAndProcessing`

-`DataCollectionAndProcessing' contains scripts related to the collection and processing of fire data.
+`DataCollectionAndProcessing` contains scripts related to the collection and processing of fire data.
-'firedata_automation' is the script used to extract and process fire data from Copernicus.
+`firedata_automation.py` is the script used to extract and process fire data from Copernicus.

-### 'DeterministicModel'
+### 'DeterministicModel`

-'DeterministicModel' contains the implementation of the model described in 5.4
+`DeterministicModel` contains the implementation of the model described in 5.4

-### 'LearningTest`
+### `LearningTest`

+`LearningTest` contains the implementation of the first model described from 5.1 to 5.3 and in 5.5.

+## `Automata.py`

+`Automata.py` implements the basic data structures needed to work with the inital model, namely `Cell` and `Automaton`.

+# The class `Cell`

+`Cell` is, as explained in the report, the description of a cell of the automata.
+It simply contains all the information in that cell :
+- `moisture` : the value of moisture for that cell
+- `fuel` : the remaining fuel in that cell
+- `state` : the current state of the cell

+The state of the cell is coded by a integer :
+- 1 : flammable
+- 2 : burning
+- 3 : burnt

+# The class Automaton

+`Automaton` is the class that implements the cellular automaton.
+Its fields are :

+- `mat` a matrix of `Cell` that represents the current state of the automaton
+- `c_intercept` the constant coefficient
+- `c_moisture` the coefficient associated to moisture

+- `ii` and `jj` the shape of the automaton's grid

 ### La Classe Cell